 After you have formally confirmed your plans to participate, you will work both with UI Study Abroad and your host university.
 Follow instructions from both.
 Later in the semester, your UI Study Abroad advisor will contact you regarding orientation sessions, registration, and other required UI procedures and documentation.

 Applications for the Fall and Academic Year sessions are due on February 24.

 Applications for the Spring session are due on September 24.

 Admission to this program is limited to a small number of students each semester, based on the current exchange balance with the host university.

 Complete applications from eligible students will be considered on a first come, first served basis.
 Interested students are encouraged to submit complete application materials as soon as possible to increase their chances of securing a place in the program during their chosen session.

-Contact your study abroad advisor for updates on available spaces for the upcoming sessions.
+Contact your study abroad advisor for updates on available spaces for future sessions.>

 All program participants are required to complete immigration requirements to enter and study in your host country.
 UI Study Abroad and your program provider/host institution abroad will provide you with immigration instructions prior to departure.